gini/gini-capture-sdk-android/componentapiexample/README.md

 ### GVL 3.0.0 and newer

-This screen requires a `GiniVision` instance and is shown if you have enabled multi-page scanning.
+This screen requires a `GiniCapture` instance and is shown if you have enabled multi-page scanning.
 It shows the `MultiPageReviewFragment` and goes to the Analysis Screen when `MultiPageReviewFragmentListener#onProceedToAnalysisScreen()` is called.
 If the user opted to go back to the Camera Screen to add more pages the `MultiPageReviewFragmentListener#onReturnToCameraScreen()` method is called.